Gladstone School District: Schools

 The district's schools are the Gladstone Center for Children and Families (preschool and kindergarten), John Wetten Elementary School (grades 1-5), Kraxberger Middle School (grades 6 to 8), and Gladstone High School (grades 9 to 12).
-The four schools have a total of 1,778 students.
+During the 2024-25 school year, GCCF had an enrollment of 107 kindergarteners, Wetten Elementary had 595 enrolled students, Kraxberger had 345 students and GHS had 533.

 Gladstone school bond

 A school bond was passed for the Gladstone School District during the November 2006 general election.
 The estimated cost of the construction was $40,000,000.
 The money was used to help all schools in the district, however, the majority of the money funded both the renovation/expansion of Gladstone High School and the establishment of the new Gladstone Center for Children & Families.

 Statewide recognition

 At the beginning of the 2024-25 school year, the Gladstone School District received statewide recognition for its success in increasing enrollment through a citywide Gladstone Shows Up campaign.